View Source Bonfire.Common.Enums (Bonfire v0.9.11-social-beta.6)

 Returns a map representation of the input object.
 If the second argument is true, the function will recursively convert nested data structures to maps as well.

-Takes a data structure and tries to convert it to a struct, using some hints in the data (eg. __type or index_type fields) or a manually-provided type.
+Takes a data structure and tries to convert it to a struct, using the optional type provided or some hints in the data (eg. __type or index_type fields).

-Takes a data structure and recursively converts any known keys to atoms and then tries to recursively convert any maps to structs, using some hints in the data (eg. __type or index_type fields).
+Takes a data structure and recursively converts any known keys to atoms and then tries to recursively convert any maps to structs, using hints in the data (eg. __type or index_type fields) or related schemas (eg. mixins).

 Merges two maps or lists into a single map